 When users take Vicodin, the drug latches onto receptors scattered throughout the brain and body, and it produces a sensation of relaxation and serenity.
 At low doses, these feelings are easy to ignore, but at high doses, the drug experience can be overwhelming.

+People who are developing addictions may simply feel terrible unless they are on the drug as a result.
 A former Vicodin addict, interviewed in the Post-Standard, said, “I didn’t realize how addictive it would be…I thought I could stop the next day.”
 It’s a common statement among people who are addicted to Vicodin.
 The drug seems helpful, or at the very least not harmful, but slowly, people begin to take higher and higher doses of the drug in order to simply feel normal.
 The brain becomes accustomed to having access to the drug, and it can trigger symptoms of nausea, sweating and chills when it does not have access to the drug.

+People who are addicted to Vicodin may take dozens of pills each and every day to keep their addictions alive and the symptoms of withdrawal at bay.
 In order to get these drugs, dealers often have to resort to crime.
 According to an article published in the Wall Street Journal, armed robberies at pharmacies rose 81 percent in the years between 2006 and 2010, likely due to dealers hoping to keep their customers supplied with pain pills like Vicodin.
 Since dealers have to take these terrible risks in order to supply their clients with product, they may hike up their prices as a result.
 People who are addicted to Vicodin may spend hundreds of dollars each day on their addictions, and they may also resort to crime in order to build up enough money to buy more drugs.

 - Have an increased need for privacy

 - Seem sleepy or dazed much of the time